 Raiders Move Would Affect Las Vegas NFL Ratings

 Las Vegas ranks around the third or fourth market every year in terms of NFL TV ratings.
-The availability of sports betting is a factor in this.
 The quality of the games broadcast in the market adds to the viewership, something the Raiders would drastically alter.

 All 16 Raiders games would be forced upon the Las Vegas market.
 The team normally airs on local TV two or three times annually.
 This would bump about 13 quality matchups for less compelling ones involving the Raiders.